REVELATION 2 - 3

 Obey those who rule over you, and be submissive, for they watch out for your souls, as those who must give account.
 Let them do so with joy and not with grief, for that would be unprofitable for you.

 At the Judgment Seat of Christ, I would not want to be the pastor who will have to give an account for the sorry condition of the church at Sardis.
-Nor, would I want to be a member of that church, or any other church, who deliberately chose not to heed their godly pastor’s teaching and leadership.
+Nor, would I want to be a member of that church, or any other church that deliberately chose not to heed their godly pastor’s teaching and leadership.

 Sadly, there is no compliment here for the dead church at Sardis.
 There was nothing to compliment.
 So, Christ simply goes directly to their problem.